AsherJingkongChen/codeslide/README.md

 # Workflow

-*Note this project is incomplete yet, only CLI App is for End User now.*
+*Note this project is still incomplete, only CLI App is for End User now.*

 ## Build
 1. Build Web App with `npm run build:web`